tracymu/api-tutorial/index.md

 ### Quiz

 Which of these is JSON?
-A:

 ```plain
 {"Title": "Dog Day Afternoon", "Year": "1975", "Rated": "R"}
 ```

-or B:
+or

 ```plain
 {"Title"=>"Dog Day Afternoon", "Year"=>"1975", "Rated"=>"R"}
 ```

 What is the other version, if not JSON?
+Ask the person next to you or an instructor if you're not sure.

 ## Let's build something using an API